rmit-astm/cycling-safety-comfort/README.md

 ## Calculation of link impedance

 The `addLTS` function also calculates an 'impedance' for each link by reference to its LTS.
 The 'impedance' consists of the link's length, plus a penalty in the case of higher-stress links, and may be used as a weight or cost in network routing analysis.
-The impedance is calculated by reference to (1) the LTS of the link, and (2) the LTS of other links with which it intersects ata its end point.
+The impedance is calculated by reference to (1) the LTS of the link itself, and (2) the LTS of other links with which it intersects at its end point.

 ## Enhanced LTS: adjustments for inadequate lane width or parking separation

-The function `addLTS` also provides for an optional parameter 'excludeInadequateLanes'.
-If this is set to 'TRUE', then the following on-road cycle lanes will be treated as mixed traffic and not as on-road cycle lanes:
+The `addLTS` function also provides for an optional parameter 'excludeInadequateLanes'.
+If this is set to 'TRUE', then the following on-road cycle lanes will be treated as mixed traffic rather than as on-road cycle lanes:
 - lanes where the width, including any buffers from parking or traffic, is less than 1.2m (or 1.8m if the lane is adjacent to parking); and
 - lanes where parking is allowed on the lane.